What’s the most powerful thing about human beings? No, it isn’t our superior intellect…it’s our massive backs!

 You have access to a full-blown gym, complete with heavy plates, dumbbells, and machines.
 Why would you ever choose to back exercises that involve just your bodyweight?

-Well, there are lots of reasons why you want to forego the heavy weights and switch them for bodyweight:
+Well, one reason is that you may be stuck at home due to a global virus pandemic, but there are lots of reasons why you want to forego the heavy weights and switch them for bodyweight:

 - It preserves your joints, preventing heavy amounts of external weights on your back.